 The Texas Water Code §36.001 defines conjunctive use as the combined use of groundwater and surface water sources that optimizes the beneficial characteristics of each source.
 Conjunctive water use can be considered as the coordinated use of surface water and groundwater to maximum the firm yield.
 An offspring to conjunctive water use is conjunctive water management.
 Conjunctive water management engages the principles of conjunctive water use, where surface water and groundwater are used in combination to improve water availability and reliability but also include important components of groundwater management.
 (Dudley and Fulton, 2005).
 Examples of conjunctive water management projects includes aquifer storage and recovery, managed aquifer recharge, and joint management of surface water and groundwater supplies.
 The District encourages permit applicants to include an aspect of conjunctive water management.
-Among the potential benefits of conjunctive water supplies, reduced groundwater overdraft, increased flood protection, and improved environmental conditions.
+Among the potential benefits of conjunctive water management is improved reliability of local water supply, increased firm yield from water supplies, reduced groundwater overdraft, increased flood protection, and improved environmental conditions.